 Yes.
 In the U.S. the FDA reviews data collected throughout the development of the vaccine and from clinical trials before approving the vaccine for use.
-Both vaccines that received Emergency Use Authorization from the FDA have been shown in clinical studies to be more than 94% effective.
+The three vaccines that received EUA from the FDA have been shown in clinical studies to be very effective at preventing severe illness, hospitalization and death.
 As people receive the vaccine, the FDA continues to closely monitor its safety and effectiveness.

 How many shots will I need to get?

+The Johnson & Johnson vaccine requires a single dose.
 The Pfizer/BioNTech and Moderna vaccines both require two shots, or doses.
-The Pfizer/BioNTech vaccine requires 21 days between the first and second dose; the Moderna vaccine requires 28 days between the first and second dose.
+The Pfizer/BioNTech vaccine requires a minimum of 21 days between the first and second dose; the Moderna vaccine requires a minimum of 28 days between the first and second dose.

 Is one of the COVID-19 vaccines better than the other?
 Will I have a choice of which vaccine I receive?

-No. Both vaccines given Emergency Use Authorization have been shown in clinical studies to be more than 94% effective.
-Both vaccines are currently being shipped across the nation and people receiving the vaccination will not have the option to select which vaccine they receive.
+No. The three vaccines that received EUA from the FDA have been shown in clinical studies to be very effective at preventing severe illness, hospitalization and death.
+All vaccines are currently being shipped across the nation and people receiving the vaccination will not have the option to select which vaccine they receive.
 Once you receive your first shot, your second shot will be from the same manufacturer, i.e. if your first shot is from Pfizer/BioNTech, your second dose will be as well.

 How much will a vaccine reduce the risk of COVID-19 and its complications?

-Both vaccines that received Emergency Use Authorization are mRNA (messenger RNA).
+Both vaccines that received EUA in December contain mRNA (messenger RNA) and have now been given to millions of people around the world.
+We are learning so much more about their safety and efficacy profiles.
+Much of this new data confirm the safety and efficacy of these vaccines that was seen in the initial clinical trials.
 Typically, a vaccine trains your body to recognize and respond to proteins produced by a bacteria or virus. mRNA vaccines trick your body into producing the protein itself which causes your immune system to detect these proteins and defend itself, without risking the serious consequences of getting sick with COVID-19.

-While the vaccine will reduce the risk of the vaccinated person becoming seriously ill with COVID-19, we do not yet know whether the Pfizer/BioNTech or Moderna vaccines will reduce transmission of the virus from one individual to another.
+While the current COVID-19 vaccines reduce the risk of the vaccinated person becoming seriously ill with COVID-19, we still do not yet know for sure whether the Johnson and Johnson, Pfizer/BioNTech or Moderna vaccines will reduce transmission of the virus from one individual to another.
 We will be learning this as the vaccines are rolled out to more and more individuals.

 Could I have an adverse reaction or side effect from the vaccine?
 What should I do if I experience one?Based on what we know so far, many people will have mild, short-term side effects after getting a COVID-19 vaccine including: